-Howard Wakkinen has been a school psychologist and assistant principal for the past 11 years (8 years as a school psychologist before serving as an administrator the past 3 years).
+Howard Wakkinen has been a school psychologist and assistant principal (3 years) since completing his pre-doctoral internship in 2007-2008.
 He has served K-12 schools and students in Colorado and Wyoming.
-For the past 8 years, he has served in K-12 schools for Laramie County School District #1 in Cheyenne, Wyoming.
+Since 2009, he has served in K-12 schools for Laramie County School District #1 in Cheyenne, Wyoming.
 Howard earned his B.A. in Psychology and Ph.D. in School Psychology from the University of Northern Colorado (UNC) in Greeley, Colorado (and an administrator endorsement from the University of Wyoming).
 Before transferring to UNC during his undergraduate, he attended the University of Montana where he played football for the Griz for three years (GO Griz!).
-He has served on the Wyoming School Psychology Association board in a couple different roles as well as currently serves on the Wyoming Association of Secondary School Principals (WASSP) board as the Southeast Regional Representative.
-After the past three years as an assistant principal, he is excited to return to his roots as a school psychologist for the upcoming 2018-2019 school year in a K-4 elementary school and an alternative high school.
-Howard enjoys numerous research areas, but his favorites include anti-bullying, MTSS/RTI (interventions to reach all students), solution-focused consultation / collaboration, and resilience / assets / SEL curricula.
+He has served on the Wyoming School Psychology Association (WSPA) board in several different roles as well as previously on the Wyoming Association of Secondary School Principals (WASSP) board as the Southeast Regional Representative.
+Howard’s current assignment in LCSD1 is at a traditional high school in Cheyenne, and he enjoys coaching football and wrestling when time permits.
+Outside of school, Howard enjoys the outdoors and chasing his three children around with their various activities.
+Finally, Dr. Wakkinen enjoys numerous research areas, but his favorites include anti-bullying, MTSS/RTI (interventions to reach all students), solution-focused consultation / collaboration, and resilience / assets / SEL curricula.

 ETHICS/PROF. STANDARDS CHAIR